Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

 Because it is essentially a sequence multiplied by a transposition matrix for the action of merge, we use matrix

 to express the transposition matrix for merging two sorted subsequences.
 In the notation for this matrix variable, $i_l$, $i_r$ are the left and right boundary indices of one sorted subsequence, and $j_l$, $j_r$ are those of the other sorted subsequence (We use 1 as the starting index here).
+The ``$n$'' is the length of the array.
 For example, the form of $\CAL{M}_{([1, 1], [2, 2])}^{(8)}$ in this case is

 then the merge of 1st and 2nd elements can be expressed as

 Then, we use transposition matrix multiplication to denote merge sort for the entire sequence.
 Its process is

 Translate this process into the form of matrix multiplication